Editor’s Note: Originally published on June 13, 2019, updated on Aug. 10, 2023.

-Is it just us, or is managing your feedback on Amazon getting harder?
+Is it just us, or is managing your A performance rating on a scale of 1 to … More on Amazon getting harder?
 Let’s talk about the tools sellers can use to keep their feedback rate in check, and how to remove negative feedback without the risk of a suspension.

 To most sellers, having good feedback on Amazon is crucial.
 It affects sales volume, ODR rate, and Buy Box eligibility.
 To some extent, it even affects the IPI score.
-But maintaining a good feedback rate isn’t easy.
+But maintaining a good A performance rating on a scale of 1 to … More rate isn’t easy.

-Then there’s the ‘Customer feedback problems’ section in Account Settings>Orders.
-It hasn’t been around long, but it’s already affecting the way sellers respond to negative feedback.
+Finally, there’s the ‘Customer A performance rating on a scale of 1 to … More problems’ section in Account Settings> Orders.
+It’s a seller’s go-to for negative feedback management.
+But it’s not perfect.
 On the one hand, it streamlines feedback management.
-On the other, it’s a target for dishonest sellers.
+On the other hand, it’s a target for dishonest sellers.

-As seen above, this latest feedback tool is like a hub.
-It enables you to view all your feedback and take action right away.
-And the options are arranged sensibly.
+As seen above, it’s a bit like a hub.
+Neatly arranged, it enables you to view all your A performance rating on a scale of 1 to … More and take action right away.
 Let’s briefly talk about them, the challenges you might face applying them, and what Amazon expects of you.

 Asking Buyers to Remove Amazon Feedback

-Be helpful.
+- Be helpful.
 Buyers can access feedback links from their order list or from a help page.
 But the format isn’t consistent across venues.
-For instance, buyers on Amazon UK can’t follow official instructions like the ones below because they’re inaccurate.
+Sometimes, Amazon’s instructions are vague or inaccurate.
 If you can, send them the link they need to remove feedback.

-Be careful.
-When first contacting buyers, sellers should apologize, ask for details, and offer to refund all or part of the shipping cost as a sign of goodwill.
-But outright refund offers or other incentives in exchange for feedback removal are prohibited.
-Phrase your message accordingly.
+- Be careful.
+When first contacting buyers, apologize, ask for details, and offer to refund all or part of the shipping cost as a sign of goodwill.
+Note that outright refund offers or other incentives in exchange for feedback removal are prohibited.
+So, phrase your message accordingly.

-Be honest.
-Some sellers try to get around this hurdle.
-They send messages with the word ‘Important’ in the subject line.
-But when buyers complain, Amazon sends a warning about bothering buyers, or shuts them down immediately.
-We’ve seen a rise in these suspensions.
+- Be honest.
+Some sellers send messages with the word ‘Important’ in the subject line to bypass the opt-out hurdle.
+But if a buyer complains, Amazon may send a warning about bothering them, or suspend the account immediately.

 Posting a Public Reply